Kenny Wright (footballer)

 Kenneth Wright (born 1 August 1985) is a Scottish footballer who plays as a striker for Thorniewood United in the Scottish Junior Football Association, West Region.
 He has previously played in the Scottish Premier League for Motherwell.

 Career

 Wright started his career at local professional club Motherwell in 2002.
 At the time, the SPL club were giving a lot of young players an opportunity due to administration, forcing a number of cuts.
 This meant Wright would be one of the fortunate youth players given their chance.
 However, due to injury, Wright was never able to show the goal-scoring ability that he undoubtedly had, and he was released by the Fir Park club at the end of the 2005-06 season.
-Wright made just 23 League appearances, scoring one goal (the winning goal against Aberdeen).
+Wright made just 46 League appearances, scoring three goals (the winning goal against Aberdeen).

 On his release from Motherwell, Wright spent three seasons at lower league level, playing for Stranraer, Albion Rovers, Arbroath, and Elgin City.